django-cms/django-filer/README-Finder.md

     ]
 ```

-If you use `finder.contrib.audio`, assure that `pydub` is installed.
+If you use `finder.contrib.audio`, assure that `ffmpeg-python` is installed.
 If you use `finder.contrib.image.pil`, assure that `Pillow` is installed.
 If you use `finder.contrib.image.svg`, assure that `reportlab` and `svglib` are installed.
 If you use `finder.contrib.video`, assure that `ffmpeg-python` is installed.